muscly/muscly.github.io.raw/_posts/2016-06-28-mobile-gpu-types.md

 All iOS devices have ImageTec PowerVR while Android devices have several types of GPU.

-# How to Find Market Share Information on Unity Website
+# How to Find Market Share Information on the Unity Website

-You can find market share information on the following URL.
+You can find market share information at the following URL.

 * [http://hwstats.unity3d.com/mobile/gpu.html](http://hwstats.unity3d.com/mobile/gpu.html)

-These statistic data were collected from Unity games.
-The games built with free Unity version are forced to send analytics data, while Unity Pro provides an option to disable this feature.
+This statistical data was collected from Unity games.
+The games built with the free Unity version are forced to send analytics data, while Unity Pro provides an option to disable this feature.

 # GPU Architecture and Optimization Resources

 These are resources about architecture and optimization provided by GPU vendors.
-You can find GPU-specific features, Mobile GPU architectures of these days and common optimization guidelines.
+You can find GPU-specific features, modern mobile GPU architecture and common optimization guidelines.

 * [http://community.imgtec.com/developers/powervr/documentation/](http://community.imgtec.com/developers/powervr/documentation/)
 * [http://infocenter.arm.com/help/topic/com.arm.doc.dui0555a/DUI0555A_mali_optimization_guide.pdf](http://infocenter.arm.com/help/topic/com.arm.doc.dui0555a/DUI0555A_mali_optimization_guide.pdf)